- Gain an awareness and general understanding of what text structures are

 Step 3: Have students reread the "Stopping a Toppling Tower" article.

 Step 4: Ask students to identify what type of text structure this selection is (problem and solution).
-Ask them, “How does the reader know?”
+Ask students, “How does the reader know?”
 They should be able to identify that the first paragraph states that there is a “problem.”
 The second paragraph states that engineers have found a “solution.”
 Which headings offered clues?